jez/tufte-pandoc-css/docs/index.md

 In particular for sections, if you're satisfied with the top-most headings being wrapped in `<section>` tags, you can use the `--section-divs` flag to `pandoc` to automatically wrap sections in divs.
 This is already enabled in the Makefile we ship with this project.
+Regardless, if you have any leading text before your first heading, you will need to wrap this text in a `<section>` tag.

 Tufte Pandoc CSS improves support for full-width tables and code blocks.
 Special attention has been given to ensure that they're fully responsive at all